ctxzero/ctxzero/README.md

 ### Junior Penetration Tester | Offensive Security | eJPT Certified

+--

 Focused on network, web application, and Active Directory penetration testing.
 Active on TryHackMe and transitioning to Hack The Box.

 Currently aiming for CPTS and OSCP certifications.
-I’ll share write-ups and my learning journey here.
+I’ll share write-ups and my journey here.